-Shred, slice or grate your cabbage using a food processor, knife, or grater… whatever works for you.
-I cut my cabbage in half lengthwise, remove the cores first, then slice the cores to add into the kraut.
-Then I thinly slice the rest of the cabbage by hand for a cole slaw-like consistency.
+Shred, slice, or grate your cabbage using a food processor, knife, or grater… whatever works for you.
+I cut my cabbage in half lengthwise, remove the cores first, then slice the cores to add to the kraut.
+Then I thinly slice the rest of the cabbage by hand for a cole-slaw-like consistency.

 If you harvested the outer leaves from your cabbage crop (the huge ones that look like elephant ears), you can shred some of those up too.
 Remove the tough stems, then slice thinly as the outer leaves tend to be thicker (but are just as delicious and even more nutritious than the head).

 Do the same for the carrots.
 I take a julienne peeler to mine to get those skinny slivers.

 Now, you should know that 5 pounds is a lot of veggies… at first.
 I put all of my slices and slivers into a huge soup pot because even my biggest mixing bowl wasn’t big enough to hold everything.